The Sunnyside trailhead is directly off of McLain Flats Road, with a 10± vehicle parking lot on the opposite side of the road.

 Moving further along the trail, signs appear for the

-Shadyside Trail and in order to stay on the Sunnyside Trail, keep to the right.
-The Sunnyside Trail traverses across the face of the Red Mountain before reaching another intersection with the
+Shadyside Trail.
+To stay on the Sunnyside Trail, keep to the right.
+The Sunnyside Trail traverses high across the face of Red Mountain before reaching a further intersection with the

-From the trail, particularly below the radio tower, there are sweeping views from
+From the trail, particularly below the radio tower, there are sweeping views of

 Independence Pass to all four of the Aspen/Snowmass ski mountains and the high peaks in between.
-Be sure to bring your camera along so that you can make all of your friends jealous.
+This vantage is considered by many to have the best views of

 0 Comments